Avishka-Perera/dreambooth/ReadMe.md

 Please note that most of the source codes are burrowed from the [official Stable Diffusion Repository](https://github.com/CompVis/stable-diffusion).

 ## Dreambooth

-Dreambooth is an algorithm for fine-tuning text-to-image diffusion models for subject-driven generation.
-This was a work by Google Research in 2023.
-Dreambooth personalizes a diffusion model by "implanting" a (unique identifier, subject) pair to the model's output space using a very small set of subject images.

 To start the training, users will have to collect a set of images of the subject and determine a suitable class name.
 Once they have been satisfied, users can invoke the Dreambooth script at `dreambooth.py`.
 For example,